ekozat/courses_select_manager/README.md

 We also accounted for various different database queries within these calls, and had to decide which fields were required to be present and which were not.

+We have also implemented a link that directs you to the API document.
+This is the link to it https://cis3760f23-01.socs.uoguelph.ca/apidocs.php

+It can be easily access from the home page of our website

 ## Authors and acknowledgment

     - Sara Adi